 MnDOT calculates VMT for the state and shares data with its transportation partners, such as the MPOs, to assist them in calculating their own FHWA PM1 measures and targets for their planning areas.

-Table I-7 outlines the specific safety performance measure and displays the 2014 - 2018 baseline, 2020 performance, and the MnDOT 2020 - 2022 targets for the measure.
+Table I-7 outlines the specific safety performance measures, the MnDOT 2020 and 2019 targets for those measures and MnDOT's 2019 actual and five-year average.

 Table I-7: FHWA PM1 Safety - State performance & targets